 Shaving facial hair

-Shaving can be used to remove facial hair but it offers a very short hair free period afterwards.
+Shaving facial hair can be a quick fix option to remove facial hair but it offers a very short hair free period afterwards.

 Some of the benefits of shaving are as follows:

 - Provides a reduction in facial hair growth for up to a few days

 - Very cost effective method of hair removal

 - Removes all types of hairs on the face

 - Treatment can be done at home

 - Results can sometimes only last 1- 2 days (sometimes hours)